 The Canon G7X Mark II puts out some decent memory card write speeds for the class of camera it is.

 I’ve tested the most popular memory cards in the camera to find the fastest cards.
 Check out the test results.

 The Canon G7X II uses the same screen protectors as the G7X.
 My favorite brand is Expert Shield since they have such a good warranty policy and a very friendly customer service.
 They will replace your screen for free if you mess it up or if it eventually wears out.
 Myself and a few friends have dealt with them a few times and that’s why I always recommend them.

 Glass is a hard screen, it’s a little difficult to fix once you’ve put it on, but they are really nice.

-Crystal clear is your standard screen protector that you’re use to, like what you would have on your phone or something.
+Crystal clear is the standard screen protector that you’re used to, like what you would have on your phone or something.

 Anti Glare makes your camera look cool, and I have a few of them on a few of my cameras, but they do seem to not be as clear as the others.

 Because of the retractable lens on this camera, you cannot easily attach filters.
 However, if you still feel like you need one then there is hope.
 Lensmate makes a filter adapter kit.
 It requires you to secure the adapter kit to your lens using some special tape they include.
 You’ll also need to get a UV filter.